Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Performance Analysis of Additional Protocols

-The situation can be avoided by exploring a similar idea from quantum key distribution, where the quantum nature automatically prohibits perfect copying.
-And numerous research studies have been conducted \cite{buhrman2014position,bluhm2022single,allerstorfer2023making}.
-And we consider a hallmark protocol that is executed as follows \cite{bluhm2022single}: \begin{enumerate} \item \textbf{Random Generation.} The Verifiers $V_0$ and $V_1$ choose two strings of random bits $v_0,v_1$ of length $n$ and let $f$ be the inner product function. \item \textbf{Quantum State Transmission.} If $f(v_0,v_1)=0$, $V_0$ prepares a qubit $Q$ in the $Z$ basis.
-Otherwise, prepare it in the $X$ basis. \item \textbf{Classical Bit Transmission.} $V_0$ and $V_1$ send $v_0$ and $v_1$ to the Prover $P$ and engineer the timing so that $Q,v_0,v_1$ reaches the position $z$ they want to verify at the same time. \item \textbf{Measurement.} If $f(v_0,v_1)=0$, the prover measures $Q$ in the $Z$ basis.
-Otherwise, measure it in $X$ basis. \item \textbf{Certification.} The Prover sends back the measurement results $b$ to the two verifiers immediately after receiving $Q$ at the speed of light. \item \textbf{Verification.} The verifiers check whether the measurement result is correct and whether the measurement result arrived in time.
-Then, repeat the above procedure for $r$ rounds to achieve the desired confidence. \end{enumerate} In contrast to the QKD case, verifiers in QPV cannot trust anyone; therefore, attackers may also use entanglement to attempt to hack the protocol.
-It has been shown that this is always possible if an exponential number of entangled qubits is shared between the two attackers \cite{beigi2011simplified}.
-However, the above protocol is proven to be secure if attackers control fewer than $o(n)$ qubits under a reasonable computation time limitation \cite{asadi2025linear}.
+The classical limitation can be overcome by exploiting ideas from quantum key distribution, where the quantum nature of the information inherently prohibits perfect copying.
+Numerous research studies have been conducted on this topic \cite{buhrman2014position,bluhm2022single,allerstorfer2023making}, and we consider a hallmark protocol that is executed as follows \cite{bluhm2022single}: \begin{enumerate} \item \textbf{Random Generation.} The Verifiers, $V_0$ and $V_1$, choose two strings of random bits, $v_0 \text{ and }v_1$, of length $n$.
+Let $f$ be the inner product function. \item \textbf{Quantum State Transmission.} If $f(v_0,v_1)=0$, $V_0$ prepares a qubit $Q$ in the $Z$ basis.
+Otherwise, Q is prepared in the $X$ basis. \item \textbf{Classical Bit Transmission.} $V_0$ and $V_1$ send $v_0$ and $v_1$ to the Prover $P$ and engineer the timing so that $Q,v_0,\text{ and }v_1$ reach the position they want to verify, $z$, at the same time. \item \textbf{Measurement.} If $f(v_0,v_1)=0$, the prover measures $Q$ in the $Z$ basis.
+Otherwise, it is measured in the $X$ basis. \item \textbf{Certification.} The Prover sends back the measurement results $b$ to the two verifiers immediately after receiving $Q$ at the speed of light. \item \textbf{Verification.} The verifiers check whether the measurement result is correct and whether the measurement result arrived in time.
+The above procedure is repeated for $r$ rounds to achieve the desired confidence. \end{enumerate} In contrast to the QKD case, verifiers in QPV cannot trust any party; consequently, attackers may also exploit entanglement to compromise the protocol.
+It has been shown that such attacks are always possible if two adversaries share an exponential number of entangled qubits \cite{beigi2011simplified}.
+However, the above protocol is proven to be secure if attackers control fewer than $o(n)$ qubits under reasonable computational time constraints \cite{asadi2025linear}.